cfpb/curriculum-review-tool/teachers_digital_platform/crtool/README.md

-# CR-Tool built using React - embeded in a django form
+# Curriculum Review Tool

 **Description**:
-- The Customer Review Tool is a web application that allows a teacher to asses the finacial merits of thier curriculum.
+- The Curriculum Review Tool is a web application that allows a teacher to assess the merits of a financial education curriculum.
 The assesment is made accross 4 dimensions "Content", "Quality", "Utility", & "Efficacy".
 Once they are done responding to the questions in those dimensions they can print or save as PDF.
 - Below is a view of the 4 Dimensions used
 ![](Documentation/DimensionButtons.png)
 - Let it be known of the 4 Dimensions above the Content Dimension has 3 different views based on grade range.
 Depending the user selection on the start page the Content Dimension will present a different set of questions.